Anas786/circunomics-fe-challenge/README.md

 ## Project details and preferences

 * I used angular material for desiging.
 I could have easily done the task without it as well, but used it to demonstrate my experience with UI Frameworks.
 * Used some Angular 17 features like inject method and @for/@if to demonstrate up-to-date practices.
+* Used Git Feature-based workflow.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

 ## Development server